eclipse-archived/ceylon-lang.org/documentation/tour/missing-pieces.md

 # #{page.title}

+This is the seventh part of the Tour of Ceylon.
+If you found the [previous part](../generics) on generic types a little overwhelming, don't worry; this part is going to cover a some details which should be more familiar.

 ## Attributes and locals

 In Java, a field of a class is quite easily distinguished from a local